cogentcore/core/README.md

 * Please file [Issues](https://goki.dev/gi/v2/issues) for anything that does not work.

 * 3/2019: `python` wrapper is now available!  you can do most of GoGi from python now.
 See [README.md](https://goki.dev/gi/v2/tree/master/python/README.md) file there for more details.

+# Detailed Render Logic

+Rendering is done in 5 separate passes:

+0. Config: In a MeFirst downward pass, Viewport pointer is set, styles are initialized, and any other widget-specific init is done.

+1. SetStyle: In a MeFirst downward pass, all properties are cached out in an inherited manner, and incorporating any css styles, into either the Paint (SVG) or Style (Widget) object for each Node.
+Only done once after structural changes -- styles are not for dynamic changes.

+2. Size2D: MeLast downward pass, each node first calls g.Layout.Reset(), then sets their LayoutSize according to their own intrinsic size parameters, and/or those of its children if it is a Layout.

+3. Layout2D: MeFirst downward pass (each node calls on its children at appropriate point) with relevant parent BBox that the children are constrained to render within -- they then intersect this BBox with their own BBox (from BBox2D) -- typically just call Layout2DBase for default behavior -- and add parent position to AllocPos.
+Layout does all its sizing and positioning of children in this pass, based on the Size2D data gathered bottom-up and constraints applied top-down from higher levels.
+   Typically only a single iteration is required but multiple are supported (needed for word-wrapped text or flow layouts).

+4. Render: Final rendering pass, each node is fully responsible for rendering its own children, to provide maximum flexibility (see RenderChildren) -- bracket the render calls in PushBounds / PopBounds and a false from PushBounds indicates that VpBBox is empty and no rendering should occur.
+Nodes typically connect / disconnect to receive events from the window based on this visibility here.

+   * Move2D: optional pass invoked by scrollbars to move elements relative to their previously-assigned positions.

+   * SVG nodes skip the Size and Layout passes, and render directly into parent SVG viewport

+# v2 Rewrite TODO / Discussion

+## Window is not a Ki

+* contains a stack of Viewports, the first of which is the main window, rest are popups.

+## Viewport is not a Ki, is the base struct for each separate tree

+* Viewport represents: main window and each popup -> window, tooltip, dialog, etc.

+* Viewport has a Frame field which is the base of each tree

+* is passed as arg, not stored on obj: all methods take the viewport!
+* so much cleaner vs. mutexes, safe finding, etc.

+## Init2D -> Config

+* ConfigAll called during window Show, but otherwise not called!
+* manually call Config on individual elements if properties change.

+## SetStyle -> SetStyle

+* called automatically for any state change

+* Widget SetState method is called with bitflag to set: checks if state is not yet set: if so, sets flag, calls SetStyle() wrapped in UpdateStart / End.

+## Robust updating logic redo

+* Config calls SetStyle, within an overall Update Start / End block

+* ki.UpdateEnd() in Config or SetStyle calls SetRender method, which sets flag in node (all below it will be rendered) and a NeedsRender flag on the Viewport (need the viewport for this -- cache in Config, only use for setting this one flag!).

+* Window iterates through Viewports on a timer loop, and checks if any have VpNeedsRender flag set, and not VpIsRendering flag -- calls RenderAll on them, passing viewport down.  *first* step is to clear VpNeedsRender flag so any further updates can register need, and each node's NeedsRender flag is cleared after rendering *starts*.
+Better to err on side of extra rendering.